Already Answered

 Not in a fight.
 Not over a doctrine or a scandal.
 I never stopped believing, honestly.
 I just stopped going.
 Christmas and Easter, maybe.
 The big two.
 But Sunday by Sunday, week by week, I was not there.
 One skipped Mass became a skipped month.
 A skipped month became a skipped year.
 The faith I was raised in quietly became the faith I used to practice, while I still somehow called myself Catholic.
 I was past forty before I found my way back.

 I started reading them slowly, and something shifted.
 I stopped seeing chapters and verses.
 I started seeing themes.
 Themes about how to actually live a life, not just how to think about one.
 The doubt I had carried.
 The fatigue.
 The half-hearted faith I was performing at Christmas while dodging the rest of the year.
 The sense that I was going through the motions of a life I was not really living.
 All of it was already in there.
-Asked and wrestled with, three thousand years ago, by people who did not pretend it was easier than it was.
+Asked and wrestled with, inside a tradition three thousand years deep, by people who did not pretend it was easier than it was.

 I go to Mass almost every day now.
 I did not decide to.
 Somewhere in those slow readings, I stopped going because I should and started going because I could not stay away.
 I do not say that to impress anyone, and honestly, I could not have predicted it.
 The person who was fine with Christmas and Easter a few years ago does not recognize the person writing this.
 The Wisdom Books are a big part of why.